|Last Revised: May 21, 2018|

 We collect information so that we can provide the best possible experience when you utilize our Services.
 Much of what you likely consider personal data is collected directly from you and perhaps a number of sources:

-- You may volunteer information about yourself;
+- You may volunteer information about yourself by entering information on our website;

 - You may provide information relating to someone else – if you have the authority to do so;

 - Information may be passed to us by third parties in order that we can undertake your legal work on your behalf.
-Typically these organisations can be, banks, building societies, panel provdiers who allocate legal work to law firms, organisations that have referred work to us, medical or financial institutions – who provide your personal records / information.
+Typically these organisations can be, banks, building societies, panel provdiers who allocate legal work to law firms, organisations that have referred work to us, medical or financial institutions – who provide your personal records / information

 However, we also collect additional information when delivering our Services to you to ensure necessary and optimal performance.
 These methods of collection may not be as obvious to you, so we wanted to highlight and explain below a bit more about what these might be (as they vary from time to time) and how they work.